MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceClass.md

 MyConfig
 ```

-### Declaring multiple class resources in a module
+### Declaring multiple class-based DSC Resources in a module

-A module can define multiple class-based DSC resources.
-You just need to declare all classes in
+A module can define multiple class-based DSC Resources.
+You need to declare all classes in the same
-the same `.psm1` file and include each name in the `.psd1` manifest.
+`.psm1` file and include each name in the `.psd1` manifest.

 ```text
 $env:ProgramFiles\PowerShell\Modules (folder)